-To prevent extensive damage to the machine, automatic mode may not be started when the end switches are not returning a signal.
+To prevent extensive damage to the machine, automatic mode may not be started when both mechanical locking devices are not retracted.

-3.15 Belt tension detection
+3.16 Tilt/belt tension detection

-The Prorunner can be optionally equipped with a belt tension detection sensor (=A+03-B14).
-This sensor detects if the belt is still tensioned and the carrier is not blocked during movement downwards.
-If the carrier reaches the mechanically lowest possible position, or is blocked by an object; the belt will not be tensioned anymore and the belt tension detection sensor will be triggered.
-If the belt tension sensor is triggered the motor should be directly stopped.
+The carrier is equipped with a tilt detection (+Prmk9.CR-B1) and seesaw detection (+Prmk9.CR-B1).
+These sensors detects if the belt is still tensioned and the carrier is not blocked during movement downwards.
+If the carrier reaches the mechanically lowest possible position, or is blocked by an object; the carrier has been tilted and/or the belt will not be tensioned anymore.
+In this case, the motor must be directly stopped.

-During automatic mode the software must monitor the status of this belt tension detection.
-If the sensor loses the signal, a fault must be generated and automatic must be stopped to prevent damage.
+During automatic mode the software must monitor the status of the tilt and seesaw detection, and both sensors +Prmk9.CR-B1 and +Prmk9.CR-B2 should return a signal.
+If one or both of the sensors loses the signal, a fault must be generated and automatic must be stopped to prevent damage.